2023년 6월 고2 모의고사 변형 (31-42번)

 ____ getting licensed to drive a cab in London, a person has to pass an incredibly difficult test with an intimidating name — “The Knowledge.”

-In fact, the part of the brain that has been most frequently associated with spatial memory, the tail of the ____ horseshaped brain region called the hippocampus, is bigger than average in these taxi drivers.
+In fact, the part of the brain that has been most frequently associated with spatial memory, the tail of the sea horseshaped brain region called the hippocampus, is bigger ____ average in these taxi drivers.

 Number 36